Antifa sympathizers celebrate death of Washington state sheriff's deputy - 1010 WCSI

 Calls to defund the police, a move promoted by prominent Democrats nationwide, were also seen in several of the bios and tweets.

-The police officer, who remains unidentified, was shot during a standoff on Friday night and two suspects are reportedly in custody in connection with that killing.
+The deputy, later identified by authorities as Deputy Jeremy Brown, 46, was shot during a standoff on Friday night and died later at a hospital, authorities said.
+Two suspects were reportedly in custody in connection with the killing.

 CLICK HERE TO GET THE FOX NEWS APP